-Antigua is one of the eastern Caribbean’s Leeward Islands, and is nestled between the Atlantic Ocean and Caribbean Sea.
+Antigua is a picturesque tropical island nestled between the Atlantic Ocean and Caribbean Sea.
 It was once under British control, but gained full independence in 1981, along with the small island of Barbuda located 26 miles to the north.
 This premier tourist destination offers everything from charming, historic towns to hip, high-end restaurants, candy-colored villages, shopping, intriguing culture, endless coastlines and reef-filled waters.

 Antigua is famous for having 365 beaches, one for every day of the year.
 This is a tremendous selection for an island its size, which is only 14 miles long and 11 miles wide.
 The weather in Antigua is ideal for enjoying these beaches.
 There is plenty of sunshine, low humidity, warm, steady trade winds, and year round temperatures in the 70’s and 80’s.